 We sometimes use affiliate links in our content.
 This won’t cost you anything, but it helps us to keep the site running.
 Thanks for your support.

 Trees are a fantastic topic for nature study ANY time of year.
-Grab your kids, head to the great outdoors, and learn all about trees with our Tree Lapbook.
+Grab your kids, head to the great outdoors, and learn all about trees with our free Tree Unit Study & Lapbook.

 Thanks to Lynn Pitts for writing the lessons for this Trees unit study.

-Here are some sample lessons from the Trees Unit Study.
+Here are a few of the sample science lessons from the Trees Unit Study.

 Types of Trees